 More surprising is the fact that Mathies won many of the top awards.
 Patrick Klann and David Farr, first year Mathies, captured Gold in the Team Business To Business category, and placed top 10 in both the Team International Business and Corporate consultant categories.
-Raymond Lai, resident columnist here at mathNEWS and also known as the Cornered Frosh [Hmm, I wonder who wrote this article... - TeleEd], captured gold in the Corporate Consultant category, placed third in the Marketing Management category, and placed in the top 10 in the Human Resources Development category.
+Raymond Lai, resident columnist here at mathNEWS and also known as the Cornered Frosh [Hmm, I wonder who wrote this article... - TeleEd], captured gold in the Corporate Consultant category, and placed third in the Marketing Management category, and placed in the top 10 in yelled one incorrect observer.
+"This holiday sucks!
+Let's riot!"
+And with that, the Great British Groundhog Riot began, and Denham was almost destroyed in the process.